unity3d-jp/FbxExporter/Readme.md

 - Supported platforms are Windows (64 bit) and Mac (64 bit)
   - Also confirmed to work on Linux, but you need to build plugin from source.
 - The only feature currently supported is exporting meshes.
 Animations, textures or any others will not be exported.
   - MeshRenderer, SkinnedMeshRenderer and Terrain component will be exported as meshes.
-Skinning is supported, Blend shape is not supported.
+Skinning and blend shape are supported.

 ## License
 [MIT](LICENSE.txt)